gen2inc/shinigami/README.md

 # shinigami
-a recreation of the shinigami eyes api and a .dat generator
+this was supposed to be a recreation of the api that shignami eyes used. now this it has a shitty extension and a crappy backend made in express.